If life as you’ve known it has just ended, you’ve come to the right place.

 Your world has stopped and you may be feeling lost, broken, alone, sad, confused, scared, anxious, depressed or all of the above.
 Grief is knocking at the door, but you don’t want to let it in.
 Or maybe it’s already in the house and it won’t leave.
 I get it.

 I know about grief.
 I know about it professionally — as a counselor for more than two decades and student of psychology and spirituality — and I know about it personally, as someone who has experienced multiple losses on many levels.
 I know about how grief works and how it feels and what it can do to you.
-I also know (from hard-earned personal experience) about the ways we try to circumvent and avoid grief and how doing so only make things worse.
+I also know (from hard-earned personal experience) about the ways we try to avoid grief and how doing so only make things worse.

 Here’s the good news: I can help.
 I can help you to navigate your grief and, even more importantly, I can help you to discover greater meaning and purpose and happiness because of it.
 I’ll let you in on a little secret: